Infrared (IR) thermography has become an essential tool in many Predictive Maintenance (PdM) Programs.

-A PM survey route may be enhanced to include IR Thermography along with other inspection techniques based on component failure modes to detect failures early.
+A Preventive Maintenance survey route may be enhanced to include Infrared Thermography along with other inspection techniques based on component failure modes to detect failures early.

 Do your Maintenance Technicians and Planners need to know the fundamentals of developing essential care and condition monitoring care and inspections?